nipype/pydra-tasks-freesurfer/related-packages/fileformats-extras/README.rst

     :target: https://github.com/nipype/pydra-freesurfer/actions/workflows/ci-cd.yaml

-This is a extras module for the `fileformats-medimage-freesurfer <https://github.com/nipype/pydra-freesurfer/>`__ fileformats extension package, which provides additional functionality to format classes (i.e. aside from basic identification and validation), such as conversion tools, metadata parsers, sample data generators, etc...
+This is a extras module for the `fileformats-vendor-freesurfer <https://github.com/nipype/pydra-freesurfer/>`__ fileformats extension package, which provides additional functionality to format classes (i.e. aside from basic identification and validation), such as conversion tools, metadata parsers, sample data generators, etc...